 The entire booklet may be read at Virgo Sacrata.

-I hope that this will be edifying and that many of my readers will print out what it contains and pray the Little Office and that my fellow Trad bloggers will link to this blog.
+I hope that this will be edifying and that many of my readers will print out what it contains and pray the Little Office.
 (Mr James Sullivan has created a PDF document for ease of printing, available here).

 The entire propers of the Feast are at DivinumOfficium.
 Just click on Ordo and go to the last Sunday in October.